Jenifer29b/day20pro3/README.md

 # day20project - 3

-   In this project we can get random  funny image of ur  dog.🐕   <b>
+   In this project we can get random  funny image of ur  dog.🐕   \n   <b>
      !1.Enter ur dog Name 🐕‍🦺
       2.Enter submit button 🔲